 Residential developments having lot sizes equal to or greater than one (1.0) acre and creating eight (8) lots or less.

-Storm water detention systems that limit the post developed peak flow rate to the existing condition peak flow rate shall be required for all residential and commercial developments required to mitigate impacts to existing water surface profiles except as otherwise allowed in Section 17-509.
+Storm water detention systems that limit the post developed peak flow rate to the existing condition peak flow rate shall be required for all residential and commercial developments required to mitigate impacts to existing water surface profiles.

 The natural ridgelines and drainage boundaries for a site shall be established prior to any development and the developed condition shall maintain the drainage areas draining to each natural outfall as closely as possible.
 Exceptions will be considered in instances where modifications are necessary to consolidate engineered storm system elements.